 Pocket takes seconds and is MUCH smarter way of bookmarking pages and sites you want to return to.

 The free version of Pocket is amazing enough, but you might want to consider investing in Pocket Premium.
 When you go premium, you have access to a wide variety of features that may be useful to you.

 For one thing, you will not have to “suffer” with annoying ads cluttering your pocket list.
 This is a little thing, and a pitiful reason for spending good money.
 It’s not as if the free version is overwhelmed with ad content!

 The big benefit with Pocket Premium is the permanent library feature that backs up all of the websites and articles that you have saved.
 It even goes so far as allowing you to see the original pages even if there are changes made to them later on.

-Pocket Premium also has a topic search and Advanced Search Operators so that you can more easily find what you are looking for.
-I have hundreds of saves and finding stuff was getting too difficult so for ME, so the searching feature was the reason I got Premium.
+Pocket Premium also has a topic search and an Advanced Search option that helps find what you are looking for more efficiently.
+I have hundreds of saves and finding stuff was getting time consuming … so the search feature was the reason I got Premium.

 FREE or Premium, Pocket is an amazing tool that will help you keep organized, reduce frustration and save you a boat load of time.